xy2z/CliClass/README.md

 Create a simple CLI tool from a PHP class.
 - All public methods will be available to run from cli.
 - PHPdocs will be displayed as the description.
-- Method arguments are automatically loaded.
+- Method arguments are automatically validated.

 ## Requires